stat-learning/alyssa-andrichik/README.md

-# alyssa-andrichik
+# Alyssa Andrichik
-I am a junior political science major...
+I am a junior political science major at Reed College and these are my assignments from my Statisical Learning class from fall 2019.